MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/configure-automated-invoice-creation-sales.md

 Sometimes, each project-based contract line specifies a separate invoice schedule.
 For example, implementation services for the Adatum contract have the following contract lines:

-- Prototype work that is a fixed price with two milestones that are manually created.
+- Prototype work that is a fixed price with two manually created milestones.
 - Implementation work that includes Time and will be billed bi-weekly on Mondays.
 - Expenses incurred that need to be billed monthly on the first Monday of each month.